 How to Make Your Second Career a Virtual One

 You might have noticed that many of the second careers on our list are virtual, or at least compatible with telecommuting.
 That’s not an accident.
-Work-from-home jobs were on the rise even before the COVID-19 pandemic forced many employers to embrace remote work.
+Work-from-home jobs were on the rise even before many employers were forced to embrace remote work.

-“The landscape of remote work has shifted dramatically as a result of the pandemic,” said Toni Frana, team lead and career coach at remote and flexible jobs site FlexJobs, in an email interview with The Balance.
+“The landscape of remote work has shifted dramatically,” said Toni Frana, team lead and career coach at remote and flexible jobs site FlexJobs, in an email interview with The Balance.
 “Since March, remote job listings have increased every month.”

 Frana advised would-be remote workers to start by considering which scheduling options work for them.
 Virtual careers can be full-time, part-time, or project-based.